townie/cassandra/README.md

 API below):

     require 'cassandra'
-    client = Cassandra.new('Twitter', '127.0.0.1:9160')
+    client = CCassandra.new('Twitter', '127.0.0.1:9160')
     client.insert(:Users, "5", {'screen_name' => "buttonscat"})

 ## License

 Copyright 2009-2011 Twitter, Inc. See included LICENSE file.
 Portions copyright 2004-2009 David Heinemeier Hansson, and used with permission.

-## Cassandra Version
+## CCassandra Version

-The Cassandra project is under very active development, and as such there are a few different versions that you may need to use this gem with.
+The CCassandra project is under very active development, and as such there are a few different versions that you may need to use this gem with.
 We have set up an easy sure fire mechanism for selecting the specific version that you are connecting to while requiring the gem.